• Home

 Bibiana Vergine

 Bibiana Vergine is an adjunct instructor at Texas Christian University's School of Music and has served as a visiting lecturer at the University of North Texas's School of Music in 2023-2024.
 Her research focuses on plainchant from medieval southern Italy, especially hymns, through the examination of extant liturgical manuscripts from the region.
 Dr. Vergine received her Ph.D. in Musicology from Princeton University and her M.M. in Musicology from the University of Texas at Austin.
 She received her bachelor of Music degree in Piano Performance and a B.A. in the liberal arts honors program known as Plan II at the University of Texas at Austin.
 Dr. Vergine has presented her research at conferences including those of the International Congress in Medieval Studies in Kalamazoo, MI, of the International Musicological Society's study group Cantus Planus, and of the American Musicological Society.
-She lives in Mansfield, Texas with her husband and three children and occasionally plays violin or organ for Mass at Our Lady of Mount Carmel in North Richland Hills (Fort Worth).
+She lives in Mansfield, Texas with her husband and four children and occasionally plays violin or organ for Mass at Our Lady of Mount Carmel in North Richland Hills (Fort Worth).

 Lucia Denk